TenzinTsundue/DATA-SCIENCE/Google Advance Data Analytics Certificate/1. Foundation of Data Science/readme.md

 *Data anonymization*: Is the process of protecting people’s private or sensitive data by elimination PII.
 Typically, it involves blanking, hashing, or masking personal information.
 Often by using fixed-length codes to represent data columns, or hiding data with altered values.

 ### Week 3: Your career as a data professional

+Data professionals combine a knowledge about how to do practical tasks with an awareness of what makes communication and collaboration successful.<br>

+Data career skills:
+* Interpersonal skills
+* Active listening
+* Being coachable
+* A passion for data analysis
+* Lifelong learning
+* Strong interpersonal skills
+* Communication
+* Problem solver

+What data professionals do:<br>
+Data tasks and responsibilities are dependent on an organization’s data, team structure, and how they make use of insights and analytics.<br>
+Data team building:
+* Adaptability
+* Activation
+* Standardization
+* Accountability
+* Business impact

+RACI matrix: Responsible, Accountable, Consulted, Informed